kashaf874/Datasets/README.md

 # Datasets
 ## Data Scientist Really Needs Data For Performing Analysis , Predictions and Many more...
-### So here is the Little Contribution For Providing Data To All Data Sientist
+### So here is the Little Contribution For Providing Data To All Data Scientists , Data Analysts

 different datasets that are publicly available or Private

-_Happy Data Scientist_
+_Happy Data Scientists_